<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/data-governance-for-instrumentation"/>
+<link href="https://trmccormick.com/blog/analytics-code-review"/>

 <author>